Be Happy With What You Have (The Mangy Dog Mindset)

 He presented the lengthy report to the abbot after lunch.

-In the evening, after finishing the prayer routine, the abbot decided to read the report to the assembled young monks and novices, but he did not say which monk wrote it.
+In the evening, after finishing the prayer routine, the abbot decided to read the report to the assembled young monks and novices.

 After reading, the abbot smiled and pointed to a rather sad-looking that was dog lying under a marble chair nearby an ashoka tree, occasionally scratching itself.

-He explained that the poor creature was constantly restless – running here and there, unable to get comfortable no matter where it laid down.
+It spent all its time running here and there, unable to get comfortable no matter where it laid down.

 The explained that the dog assumed the problem was external – that each new spot was dirty or unsuitable.